...who banned Coca-Cola from being sold in Portugal in the 1920's?

 I see strict quarantine being recommended in most countries.
 However in some, Portugal included, people are allowed to go for a short run outside.
 Nevertheless, different people find different ways to cope with social distancing :)

 Keep sound and keep fit everyone!
-See you one day soon, in Porto for a run!
+See you in 2021 in Porto, for a run!

 Did you like this post?
 Share this content with your running friends!